City Football Group: History

-In April 2017, after a near three-year pause in its expansion, City Football Group announced the Uruguayan second-tier side Club Atletico Torque, who would later be renamed Montevideo City Torque.
+In April 2017, after a near three-year pause in its expansion, City Football Group announced the Uruguayan second-tier side Torque, who would later be renamed Montevideo City Torque.
 Several months later, Torque would be followed in by Spanish second division club Girona, a club with ownership links to incumbent Manchester City manager Pep Guardiola.

 2019 saw the beginning of an increase in CFG's activity.
-The purchase of Chinese third division club Shenzhen Peng City (known as Sichuan Jiuniu F.C. at that time) was followed towards the end of the year by a second venture in Asia, when the group bought a controlling stake in Indian Super League franchise Mumbai City.
-2020 similarly would see two club purchases in European football, first of Lommel of Belgium and then of Troyes of France, with both moves notably seeing the purchased clubs rescued from financial difficulties and linked to the economic damages wrought by the COVID-19 pandemic.
+The purchase of Chinese third division club Shenzhen Peng City (known as Sichuan Jiuniu at that time) was followed towards the end of the year by a second venture in Asia, when the group bought a controlling stake in Indian Super League franchise Mumbai City.
+2020 similarly would see two club purchases in European football, first of Lommel of Belgium and then of Troyes of France, with both acquisitions occurring amid financial challenges faced by clubs across European football during the COVID-19 pandemic.
 In the same year they would also expand their business interests by taking sole control of US-based five-a-side football business Goals Soccer Centers, a business they had previously invested in, following the near-collapse of the company's owners due to an internal scandal.

 In March 2022, Dutch second-tier side NAC Breda announced that following an investigation into the best bidders to sell the club's shares, the shareholders of the club had agreed to a sale to CFG.
-In response, the club's fans held protests both in Breda and also Manchester and Lommel.
+In response, the club's fans held protests both in Breda, and also Manchester and Lommel.
 A month later, a group of shareholders with key voting rights announced that, in light of the backlash, they had elected instead to sell their shares to a local consortium.

+In December 2025, due to uncertainty in Indian football, CFG divested their shares in Mumbai City, marking the end of their six-year stint as majority owners.
+In June 2026 Nissan purchased all CFG owned shares in Yokohama F. Marinos.